-- 1. To receive a notice of allegations of this policy made against them including the complainant, the specific section of this policy or the Code of Conduct allegedly violated, the precise conduct allegedly constituting the potential violation, and the date(s) and location(s) of the alleged incident(s). - 2.
-To be notified in advance of the date, time, and location of any investigative meetings and/or hearings in order to effectively prepare. - 3.
+- 1. To receive a notice of allegations of this policy made against them including the name of the complainant, the specific section of this policy or the Code of Conduct allegedly violated, the precise conduct allegedly constituting the potential violation, and the date(s) and location(s) of the alleged incident(s). - 2.
+To be notified in advance of the date, time and location of any investigative meetings and/or hearings in order to effectively prepare. - 3.
 To review and comment on all evidence that will be considered in the investigation and decision-making process if a formal complaint is filed. - 4.
 To receive support from GCSOM in obtaining needed counseling or other supportive measures, including referral to the appropriate community agencies. - 5.
 To be assured of confidentiality by GCSOM to the extent possible and consistent with procedures outlined in this policy. - 6.
-Have an advisor of their choice, including legal counsel, during any GCSOM investigation, hearing or appeal proceeding. - 7.
+Have an advisor of their choice, which could be, but is not required to be legal counsel, during any GCSOM investigation, hearing or appeal proceeding. - 7.
 Be informed of the outcome of the informal and formal resolution procedures. - 8.
-Appeal the final determination (on the permitted grounds) or the dismissal of a formal complaint.
+Be informed of the process to appeal the final determination (on the permitted grounds) or the dismissal of a formal complaint.

-17. Cooperation with Law Enforcement
+15. Cooperation with Law Enforcement